Ryan-Yanlong/Ryan-Yanlong.github.io/_pages/about.md

 Hi!
 I’m **Yanlong Zhao (赵衍龙)**, a researcher focusing on AI for Science and Machine Learning.
 My work sits at the intersection of machine learning and biomedical knowledge graphs, with a particular interest in building models that are both predictive and mechanistically interpretable.

-I received my B.Eng. in Automation from Shandong University, and my M.S. in Electrical Engineering from the University of Rochester.
-I am currently working under the supervision of [Prof. Ren Wang](https://wangren09.github.io/) and [Prof. Can Chen](https://tarheels.live/canc/), focusing on AI-driven methods for biomedical discovery and biological network modeling.

 Starting in August 2026, I will join [UNC at Chapel Hill](https://www.unc.edu/) as a Ph.D. student in Data Science, where I will work with [Prof. Jun Li](https://jlilab.org/) on foundation models for cancer research.